Why Does It Feel Like My Food Isnt Going Down? | Digestive Clues Explained

 The Impact of Structural Abnormalities on Food Transit

-Structural changes alter normal anatomy:
+Structural changes alter normal anatomy and can physically interfere with swallowing:

 Differentiating Between True Obstruction and Sensory Perception Issues